amolenk/dapr-hands-on/Assignment05/README.md

 In order to complete this assignment, the following goals must be met:

 - The `GetVehicleDetails` method of the `RDWController` in the Government service requires an API key to be specified in the URL like this: `/rdw/{apiKey}/vehicle/{licenseNumber}`.
-- The TrafficControl service reads this API key from a dapr secret store.
+- The TrafficControl service reads this API key from a Dapr secret store.

 ## DIY instructions

 First open the `Assignment 5` folder in this repo in VS Code.
-Then open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
+Then open the [Dapr documentation](https://github.com/dapr/docs) and start hacking away.
 Make sure you use the default Redis pub/sub component provided out of the box by dapr.

 ## Next assignment